xieyuheng/cell-complex/README.md

 ## Aims

-- Libraries and tools for 3D computer graphics
+- Libraries and tools for topological and geometric modeling

 ## Community